verenateufl/CleanCarChecker/README.md

-For more documentation, the code and results see the jupyter notebook.
+For more documentation, the code and results see the jupyter notebook (see CleanCarChecker/CleanCarChecker.jpynp).